Kaala Box Office Collection: Second Only To Kabali In Telugu Speaking Regions!

 Well, the reports have been largely positive for Kaala.
 The film has registered a good opening in Tamil Nadu and Kerala as well.
 Going by the reports, Kaala is expected to set the box office on fire in the upcoming days.

 Kaala, has been directed by Pa.
-Ranjith and the film markes his second association with superstar Rajinikanth.
+Ranjith and the film marks his second association with superstar Rajinikanth.
 Kaala has been rated higher than Kabali by the audiences.
 Apart from Rajinikanth, Kaala also features Samuthirakkani, Huma Qureshi, Easwari Rao etc., in important roles.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.